Sc

 Key Applications

-The primary end-uses of Scandium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Scandium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Aluminum-scandium alloys for aerospace — Scandium plays a vital role in aluminum-scandium alloys for aerospace, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Aluminum-scandium alloys for aerospace - Scandium is valued in aluminum-scandium alloys for aerospace for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Solid oxide fuel cells — Scandium plays a vital role in solid oxide fuel cells, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Solid oxide fuel cells - Scandium is valued in solid oxide fuel cells for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Sports equipment — Scandium plays a vital role in sports equipment, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Sports equipment - Scandium is valued in sports equipment for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook